race-project/nimbis-vault/README.md

 # race-vm

+## Create a and Publish Tarball

+Create a tarball of this repository:

+    tar czf /tmp/ansible.tar.gz .

+Publish that tarball to the S3 bucket.

+## Run Ansible

 This installs a sample RACE VM.
 Please start with a plain EL7 based image, sync from the S3 bucket and execute the following as root: